 ‘So Much Wine’ – Phoebe Bridgers

-With Phoebe Bridgers’ latest Christmas cover, this time a Handsome Family track, she proves that there’s nothing better than a spot of sad Christmas music.
-As with all of her Christmas releases, proceeds go to organizations doing essential community work – this year the Los Angeles LGBT Center.
-It’s one for the evening most likely, as the wine starts to make everyone drowsy.
+With Phoebe Bridgers’ last Christmas cover (sadly, she hasn’t released one for a number of years!), she proves that there’s nothing better than a spot of sad Christmas music.
+It’s a perfect track for the evening before Christmas, most likely, as the wine starts to make everyone drowsy.

 ‘Just like Christmas’ – Low